pablosr11/load_test/profiling.md

     - 4 cores.
 6gb RAM.
 Postgres and Gunicorn sharing them
     - Read tests
         - peat at ~180rps
         - +2k users with increasing response time but no errors from backend.
-Only timeouts on frontend.
+Only timeouts on client.
         - To improve: profile what queries seem to be taken most time and cache them.
 (REDIS)
     - Write tests
         - peat at ~140rps
         - ~1.2k users with increasing response time but no errors from backend.
-Only timeouts on frontend
+Only timeouts on client
         - To improve: General profiling to see where we spend more time.
 Maybe ratelimit to avoid writes to take over the system?
     - Read/Write tests
         - peak at ~120rps.